 The reason why Sage’s payroll software is so useful is that it’s been designed from the ground up to be quick and simple to use – no mean feat, when you consider that it has to calculate taxes!
 With Sage, once all your employees and corporate information is set up, you can run through your payroll in an easy four-step process.

-You just have to enter the employee’s hourly pay or salaries, and Sage will do the rest of the heavy lifting for you.
+You just have to enter the employee information such as hourly pay or salaries, and Sage will do the rest of the heavy lifting for you.

 This trend of making complicated topics easy to use and understand continues with Sage’s approach to payslips.
 Their payroll software is a joy to use, and the payslips it generates are all very clearly-presented, even if you’re not good with technology or familiar with accounting practices.